sgebr01/react-native-video-pro/FEATURES.md

 These features **exist in the codebase** but are not part of the core scope.
 They may work, but bug reports or feature requests related to them will have **low or no priority**:

 - 🎚 **Ambient Audio API** — A simple secondary player for background or layered audio playback
-- 🔁 **Live Streams** — Some live stream URLs may work, but are not officially supported
 - 📂 **Local Files via File Path** — File URLs (e.g. `file:///path/to/audio.mp3`) work if passed explicitly using libraries like `react-native-fs`
 - 🚦 **Autoplay + Timers** — `autoPlay` and `startTimeMs` are supported, but you’re responsible for logic like stop-timers or resume handling